PRJ28092000/PG-Router/README.md

-# PG-Router
+# PGRouter
-Application for finding nearby PG's using Android Studio
+An android application used for finding PG's near our College.